-Technological advancements such as IOT, robotic assisted surgeries, Artificial Intelligence (AI) and Machine Learning (ML), and algorithms based on clinical data highlight the giant step taken in recent years for modernizing the healthcare industry.
+Technological advancements such as IoT, robotic-assisted surgeries, Artificial Intelligence (AI), Machine Learning (ML), and algorithms based on clinical data highlight the giant step taken in recent years for modernizing the healthcare industry.
 With the state of medical services and research advancement still evolving, data has become the foundation to a tech-driven future for the industry.
 Synthetic data can play a pivotal role for the advancements in healthcare.

 The global synthetic data generation market is expected to grow from USD 0.3 billion in 2023 to USD 2.1 billion by 2028, with a CAGR of 45.7% [1].
 With the global healthcare analytics market expected to reach over USD 121.1 billion by 2030 [2], data required for innovation will only become more valuable and synthetic data generation is an area of healthcare innovation that can become a potential gamechanger.
 This article will shed some light on what synthetic data is and how it can help the healthcare industry.